EU raises pressure on Moscow with tougher sanctions

 In a move to assuage critics, the EU has said it could lift some or even all of the sanctions within weeks - if Moscow abides by a fragile truce in Ukraine and respects a peace plan.

-Publishing the latest sanctions list in the EU's Official Journal, EU governments said it was "appropriate to take further restrictive measures in response to Russia's actions destabilizing the situation in Ukraine".
+Publishing the latest sanctions list in the EU's Official Journal, EU governments said it was "appropriate to take further restrictive measures in response to Russia's actions destabilising the situation in Ukraine".

 Russia has already banned all imports of food from the United States and all fruit and vegetables from Europe in response to previous Western sanctions.